Did you see a BLACK bird in the United States?

 - Males are unmistakable and feature a bright yellow head and breast that contrasts against a black body.
 They also have distinct white wing patches.

 - Females are brown overall.
 They can be identified from other blackbird species by looking for dull yellow plumage on their chest, face, and throat.
-If you look closely, you can also see faint white streaks extending down the breast.
+Looking closely, you can also see faint white streaks extending down the breast.

-During the breeding season, look for Yellow-headed Blackbirds in wetlands, where they raise their young.
+During the breeding season, look for Yellow-headed Blackbirds in the United States in wetlands, where they raise their young.
 Females build nests in reeds directly over the water, and males aggressively defend their territories from other males and predators.

 Yellow-headed Blackbird Range Map